lastlink/TAIGA-JIRA-IMPORTER/readme.md

 * Jira tasks are treated as stories
 * Priority is only used for bug issues
 * Any only sub tasks for Tasks and stories are imported any others are ignored
+* Ordering of tasks may be somewhat randomized by when created
+* Sprints have stories successfully linked
+* Epics have tasks successfully linked
+* Tags/Labels are supported

 ###Jira xml notes
 * project id is 24